Cardio-AI/cmr-domain-adaptation/README.md

 This TOF dataset constitutes one of the largest compiled data set of this pathology to date.
 The data was acquired at 14 different sites between 2005-2008 on 1.5T and 3T machines; further descriptions can be found in [link to study](https://www.ahajournals.org/doi/epub/10.1161/CIRCIMAGING.111.963637).

+Unfortunately we are not allowed to make this data public.

 ## Setup instructions (Ubuntu)